VerstandInvictus/LeadVsGold/README.md

 # LeadVsGold
-Building a JS frontend to a Flask/Python backend to sort wallpapers via mobile device.
+Webapp to sort wallpapers via mobile device.
+Like Tinder, but for images you already have.

+JS/HTML, swipe-friendly frontend talks to the Python/Flask backend API, which stores state and queue information in MongoDB.